-This Strategic Plan has been aligned with the Constitution of Kenya, Sustainable Development Goals, Africa areas such as demand-driven training; research and consultancy; excellence in service delivery, strategic partnerships, institutional visibility and institutional capacity.
+This Strategic Plan has also been aligned with the Sustainable Development Goals, Africa Agenda 2063, the Basic Education Act (2013), Kenya's National Education Sector Plan (NESP) that has been the Government's blue print for education reforms.
+The plan focuses on KEMI focal areas such as demanddriven training; research and consultancy; excellence in service delivery, strategic partnerships, institutional visibility and institutional capacity.
 Strategic objectives aligned with these strategic focal areas will link the various initiatives and the vision.